kelloggm/martinjkellogg.com/index.md

 I work in the [PLSE][] group on lightweight software verification.
 My advisor is [Mike Ernst][mernst].

+I'll be on the academic job market in the coming cycle (2021-2022).

 My current work is focused on building type systems on top of the [Checker Framework][cf] to solve practical problems in software engineering.